Effective quasimorphisms on right-angled Artin groups: Automorphisms and characteristic sets

 First note that since $\axis_g \trans T_g$, there is an isomorphism $\ess_g \times \ellip_g \cong X(\axis_g \cup T_g)$, by \cite[Lemma 2.5]{CapraceSageev}.
 We shall define an embedding $X(\axis_g \cup T_g) \into X$ and show that its image is $X_g$.

 The map is defined by extending each principal ultrafilter on $\axis_g \cup T_g$ to an ultrafilter on $\half(X)$ by including every half-space in $S_g$.
 These half-spaces have non-trivial intersection with every half-space in $\axis_g \cup T_g$, and also with each other, so this rule does indeed define an ultrafilter.
-Moreover, no half-space in $S_g$ is contained in any half-space of $\axis_g \cup T_g$, so the descending chain condition is still satisfied.
+Moreover, no half-space in $S_g$ is contained in any half-space of $\axis_g \cup T_g$, and $S_g$ itself contains no descending chains: for each $H\in S_g$, $\partial H$ is separated from $M_g$ by only finitely many hyperplanes.
+Therefore the descending chain condition is still satisfied.
 Thus, each vertex of $X(\axis_g \cup T_g)$ is mapped to a vertex of $X$.
 It is clear that adjacent vertices map to adjacent vertices, so the map is an embedding of cube complexes.

 Next, the vertices of $X_g$ are exactly the vertices whose principal ultrafilters include all half-spaces of $S_g$.
 These are exactly the vertices in the image of our map, so this image is $X_g$.

 Equivariance holds because the $\gen{g}$--actions on $X(\axis_g)$, $X(T_g)$, and $X = X(\half(X))$ are all simultaneously induced by the action of $\gen{g}$ on the half-spaces of $X$. \qedhere